edwin-19/LayoutLm-Deployment/README.md

 # LayoutLM - Deployment
-Repo to test conversion of SOTA layoutlm model detection
+Repo to test conversion of SOTA layoutlm model conversion and deployment

 ## TODO
 - [ ] Create inference script for demo for script